k2view-academy/K2View-Academy/articles/16_deploy_fabric/04_project_versioning.md

 ### Tag Version Work Flow

-Following is the recommended workflow:
+The following is the recommended workflow:

 <studio>

-1. Pull project from GIT.
+1. Pull the project from GIT.

 2. Develop and implement your code on the project.